 - System must withstand the saturation pressure (and a safety factor) at the maximum pressure.

 Yes.
-The evaporators (cold plates) can operate in all orientations in any properly designed pumped two phase (P2P) system.
-Horizontal, vertical flow up, and vertical flow down have all been demonstrated by ACT simultaneously with different cold plates in a pumped two phase system.
+The evaporators (cold plates) can operate in all orientations in any properly designed Pumped Two-Phase (P2P) system.
+Horizontal, vertical flow up, and vertical flow down have all been demonstrated by ACT simultaneously with different cold plates in a Pumped Two-Phase (P2P) system.
 Most ground-based P2P systems rely on gravity to separate the vapor and liquid in the accumulator.
 The hydrostatic head between the accumulator and pump provides Net Positive Suction Head (NPSH) at the pump inlet, preventing vapor lock.
 Ships can have a substantial side-to-side motion due to waves, but generally can rely on at least some hydrostatic head.
 However, military aircraft can have acceleration in any direction, while spacecraft operate in microgravity, with no hydrostatic head.
 With proper design, P2P cooling systems can operate on both aircraft and spacecraft.

-How Remotely can Pumped Two Phase (Pumped Evaporative) Cooling Systems Reject Heat?
+How Can Remotely Placed Pumped Two-Phase Cooling Systems Reject Heat?

-What is the Maximum Heat Flux That Can Be Cooled with a Pumped Two Phase (Pumped Evaporative) Cooling System?
+What is the Maximum Heat Flux That Can Be Cooled with a Pumped Two-Phase Cooling System?

 The maximum heat flux depends on the working fluid, heated area, and any boiling enhancements in the channels.
 ACT has cooled 300-500 W/cm2 from the simple mini-channel evaporator shown in Figure 2.
 The Critical Heat Flux (CHF) is significantly increased with a simple sintered porous copper coating; see Figure 3.

-How Many Cold Plates (Evaporators) Can I Use in a Pumped Two Phase (Pumped Evaporative) Cooling System?
+How Many Cold Plates (Evaporators) Can I Use in a Pumped Two-Phase Cooling System?

 There is no set limit to the number of cold plates that can be used.
 Some designs have dozens of individual cold plates.
 Note that the vertical distance between the top and bottom cold plate can affect the isothermality, since the bottom plate will have a higher saturation pressure (and saturation temperature) due to the hydrostatic head.

-Can I Turn Evaporators (Cold Plates) On and Off During Operation of a Pumped Two Phase (Pumped Evaporative) Cooling System?
+Can I Turn Evaporators (Cold Plates) On and Off During the Operation of a Pumped Two-Phase Cooling System?

 No. The best heat transfer and temperature uniformity over a cold plate are achieved with some liquid exiting the evaporator.
 For refrigerants, vapor qualities below 50 percent vapor are recommended.
 At higher vapor qualities, the heat transfer coefficient drops, harming isothermality.
 Excess liquid at the heat exchanger exit also simplifies the controls, since there is no possibility of a dryout, which would cause high temperatures and potential damage.
 The pumping power required to pump the excess liquid around the loop is minimal.

-Can I use Quick Disconnects in a Pumped Two Phase (Pumped Evaporative) Cooling System?
+Can I use Quick Disconnects in a Pumped Two-Phase Cooling System?

 Yes.
 We have implemented solutions with quick disconnects to allow for the rapid removal or connection of cold plates from the primary loop.
 We have also used quick disconnects successfully with central distribution units (CDU’s) to attach and detach multiple cold plates in a common system.

-What is the Typical Reliability of a Pumped Two Phase (Pumped Evaporative) Cooling System?
+What is the Typical Reliability of a Pumped Two-Phase Cooling System?

 The reliability of a pumped two phase cooling system is most often limited by the reliability of the pump that is used to circulate fluid.
 The pump life depends on many application specific factors and the design of the pump itself.
 Please contact ACT’s experts so we can learn more about your application and better inform you about the design options which can meet your reliability goals.

-Can I use Pumped Two Phase (Pumped Evaporative) Cooling System to cool high voltage components?
+Can I use Pumped Two-Phase Cooling System to cool high-voltage components?

 Yes.
 We have developed several solutions that offer high voltage isolation through the use of dielectric and electrically isolating fluids, hoses and fittings.
 In fact, even in the unlikely event of a leak, the working fluids will not damage high voltage components.

-Can Pumped Two Phase (Pumped Evaporative) Cooling Systems be incorporated in rack level cooling systems?
+Can Pumped Two-Phase Cooling Systems be incorporated in rack-level cooling systems?

 Yes, we have developed cold plate and central distribution units (CDUs) for pumping.
 Typically, the CDUs take up 2U to 6U worth of space while the cold plates can be manufactured in 1U to 2U form factors.
 The CDUs are connected to the cold plates using quick disconnects.